vahidAK/NanoMethPhase/README.md

 ## Using [Docker image](https://hub.docker.com/r/jmgarant/nanomethphase)

-It ships with complementary softwares SNVoter, Nanopolish, Clair, WhatsHap & Tabix. **The container does not natively support interactive usage**, please refer to the workaround below.
+It ships with complementary softwares SNVoter, Nanopolish, Clair (We recommend the new Clair3), WhatsHap & Tabix. **The container does not natively support interactive usage**, please refer to the workaround below.